 Ganglion cysts are more common in young people and women.
-Participating in sports that put a lot of repeated stress on wrists increases the chance of developing a ganglion cyst.
+They are also more common in people who do activities that put stress on the wrist, such as gymnastics.

 - Reviewer: EBSCO Medical Review Board Warren A. Bodine, DO, CAQSM

-- Review Date: 09/2018 -
+- Review Date: 09/2019 -

 - Update Date: 09/30/2019 -